Pulicherla mandal

 Pulicherla mandal is one of the 66 mandals in Chittoor district of the Indian state of Andhra Pradesh.

 Geography

 The mandal headquarters are located at Reddivaripalle.
 The mandal is bounded by Chinnagottigallu, Chandragiri, Rompicherla, Pakala, Pileru, Sodam and Irala mandals.
 Pulichelra is located between Kalluru and Rompicherla road.

 Infrastructure

 Village has a railway station.
-The train root connects Dharmavaram and Tirupati.
+The train route connects Dharmavaram and Tirupati.

 The only Bank available in the village is an Indian bank with an ATM facility and One SBI ATM also available.

-Pulicherla had a nutrine chocolate factory, it was closed long back.Pulicherla is Contenting palace to Bangalore Chennai.
+Pulicherla had a nutrine chocolate factory, it was closed long back.

 Demographics

 The 2011 census shows that the mandal had a population of 37,108.
 The total population consists of 18,742 males and 18,366 females —a sex ratio of 978 females per 1000 males.
 3,598 children are in the age group of 0–6 years, of which 1,857 are boys and 1,741 are girls.
 The average literacy rate stands at 67.49% with 22,617 literates.